-- Identity: The characteristics (attributes) representing an acting entity - Partial identity: A subset of the characteristics of an identity - ISO/IEC 24760 "A framework for identity management": - Identity (partial identity): Set of attributes related to an entity

-Why are partial identities important?

-- Different partial identities are assigned to and abstracted from an entity. - The identity of an entity consists of partial identities distributed over different partners of the entity.
+- Identity: The characteristics (attributes) representing an acting entity - Partial identity: A subset of the characteristics of an identity - ISO/IEC 24760 "A framework for identity management": - Identity (partial identity): Set of attributes related to an entity - Identifier: attribute or set of attributes that uniquely characterizes an identity in a domain - Why are partial identities important? - Different partial identities are assigned to and abstracted from an entity. - The identity of an entity consists of partial identities distributed over different partners of the entity.

-[BaMeHa2005, ISO/IEC 24760-1:2011]
+[BaMeHa2005, ISO/IEC 24760-1:2019]